About

 Solo Exhibitions

-2025 | Todo esto que parece inventado, Presented by the city of Panama, Curated by Maylin Perez, Panama City, Panama (upcoming)
+2025 | Todo esto que parece inventado / All that seems invented, at Pinta Panama, City of the Arts Museum, Presented by the City of Panama and the Panama Ministry of Culture, Curated by Maylin Perez, Panama City, Panama

-2025 | Bringing the Outside In at Green Space Miami, Curatorial Advisor, Ronald Sanchez, Miami, FL
+2025 | Bringing the Outside In, at Green Space Miami, Curatorial Advisor, Ronald Sanchez, Miami, FL

 2025 | Bringing the Outside In, pop-up at Laundromat Art Space, Curator Ronald Sanchez, Miami, FL